Judge under U.S. sanctions set to take over Iran presidency | Politics

 Iran has never acknowledged the mass executions, and Raisi has never publicly addressed allegations about his role.
 Raisi's main rival is the moderate former central bank governor Abdolnaser Hemmati, who says a win for any hardliner will mean more sanctions.

-(Writing by Parisa Hafezi, Editing by William Maclean, Giles Elgood, Philippa Fletcher)
+(Writing by Parisa Hafezi; Editing by William Maclean, Giles Elgood, Philippa Fletcher and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)